adamchainz/seporaitis.github.com/_posts/2014-02-12-an-essay-for-aspiring-software-engineer.md

 Facebook wall for all of us.

-# Finaly
+# Finally

 I think I used different arguments to tell the same idea as in the other article.
 It doesn't rain gold bricks for a software engineer.
-On the contrary - work is full of intesive brain picking and, often, very little reward, because with every problem solved you have a new one for yourself - maintain the code.
+On the contrary - work is full of intensive brain picking and, often, very little reward, because with every problem solved you have a new one for yourself - maintain the code.
 It all depends on problem solving skills and understanding of the toolkit, whether you're going to do